Can You Sell Your Life Insurance Policy?

 Selling Your Policy Through A Viatical Settlement

-If you qualify for a viatical settlement, you can work with a viatical settlement broker to fill out a brief application that details some basic personal information, including your medical records, diagnosis, and stage of illness.
-Typically, your application can be processed in just a few business days, and you’ll be able to come to a written agreement regarding how big of a lump-sum cash payout you can expect.
+Typically, your application can be processed in just a few business days, and you can come to a written offer agreement regarding how big of a lump-sum cash payout you can expect.

 Will I Qualify To Sell My Life Insurance Policy?

-If you have held your policy for 2 years or more and your policy has a face-value minimum of $150,000, there’s a good chance you may be able to cash in your life insurance policy for a generous viatical settlement.
+If you have held your policy for two years or more and have a face-value minimum of $150,000, there’s a good chance you can cash in your life insurance policy for a generous viatical settlement.

 See if you qualify for a viatical settlement.